weebNeedWeed/ws-intro-to-cfn/content/4-TemplateImprovement/4.4-CustomResource/_index.md

 Custom Resources allow you to provision resources outside AWS and attach their lifecycle to your CloudFormation stack's lifecycle.
 That means your non-AWS resources is created or deleted at the same time your stack is created or deleted.

-In this chapter, we will delve into this use case by **provision a Github Repository using CloudFormation**.
+In this chapter, we will delve into this use case by **provisioning a Github Repository using CloudFormation**.

 #### Custom Resource Architecture